picandocodigo/List-Category-Posts/readme.txt

 ==PAGINATION==

-To use pagination, you need to set the following parameters:
+To use pagination, you need to set the following parameters in the shortcode:

 * **pagination** set it to yes. `[catlist pagination=yes]`